Pros and Cons of the Syringe Method (Plus More)

 While it is not the most common method used, you will use it many times for the elderly, children and difficult patients.

-What Are the Advantages Of the Syringe Method?
+What Are the Advantages of the Syringe Method?

 There are many pros of using the syringe and needle to do blood tests.
 They include: